Chart Color Schemes

 Yarralumla shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Yarralumla has a significantly higher educational attainment than broader benchmarks.
-As of 2016, 62.4% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 46.8% in the SA4 region.
-This advantage is driven by Bachelor degrees (33.1%), postgraduate qualifications (22.9%), and graduate diplomas (6.4%).
-Vocational pathways account for 15.9%, with advanced diplomas at 9.4% and certificates at 6.5%.
+Yarralumla's educational attainment is notably higher than national and regional averages.
+Among residents aged 15 and above, 62.4% have university qualifications, compared to 30.4% nationally and 46.8% in the SA4 region.
+Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications (22.9%) and graduate diplomas (6.4%).
+Vocational pathways account for 15.9% of qualifications, with advanced diplomas at 9.4% and certificates at 6.5%.

 Frequently Asked Questions - Education